Event constructor.

 Maximum number of subscribers that can receive events.

-Default is 0, meaning no limit applies
+Default is 0, meaning no limit applies.

 Newer subscriptions outside the maximum quota will start receiving events when the older subscriptions get cancelled.